ncatlab/nlab-content/pages/8/2/9/8/8928/content.md

 the [[black hole]] [[spacetime]] is regarded as a [[non-perturbative QFT|strongly coupled]] [[condensate]] of string states ([[closed strings]], carrying [[gravity]]).
 One looks for a corresponding weakly-coupled background for closed strings in flat [[Minkowski space]] that is known to turn into the black hole spacetime as the string coupling is turned on.
 Such turn out to be certain [[D-brane]] configurations in Minkowski space: at weak coupling the D-brane does not back-react on the spacetime (since that back-reaction is mediated by closed string quanta) and so it just sits there, whereas at strong coupling it curves spacetime and may collapse to a configuration that looks like the prescribed black hole spacetime.

-Now, if the configuration has a sufficient amount of [[supersymmetry]] preserved ([[BPS state]]), then one knows that certain observables are actually independent of the coupling constant ("protected"), and accordingly these observables are the same for black holes as for the corresponding D-brane configurations in flat space, where they may be computed in string perturbation theory.
+Now, if the configuration has a sufficient amount of [[supersymmetry]] preserved ([[BPS state]]), then one argues ([Witten 95, section 2.3](#Witten95)) that certain observables are actually independent of the coupling constant ("protected"), and accordingly these observables are the same for black holes as for the corresponding D-brane configurations in flat space, where they may be computed in string perturbation theory.

 The best studied such configuration is that of [[D1-D5 brane bound states]].
 For these configurations one may compute the number of [[BPS states]] (which are "protected"), hence the  [[entropy]], via the [[Witten genus]] ([Strominger-Vafa 96](#StromingerVafa96)), see at _[Witten genus -- Relation to BPS state counting](Witten+genus#RelationToBPSStateCounting)_.
 By the above reasoning this may then be compared to the [[Bekenstein-Hawking entropy]] of the corresponding (supersymmetric) black hole.
 And indeed the results match the semiclassical BH-entropy to leading order and in addition provide their higher order quantum corrections.
 See the _[References](#References)_ below.